Review: Standard Chartered Visa Infinite Card

 *S$30K for Priority Banking customers

 The brown Visa Infinite card, which is the focus of this review, offers better earn rates.
-However, the blue Priority Visa Infinite card offers as many as 12 lounge visits per year (and until recently it was 24!), provided the cardholder meets the minimum AUM.
+However, the blue Priority Visa Infinite card has a lower annual fee and offers as many as 12 lounge visits per year (it was previously up to 24!), provided the cardholder meets the minimum AUM requirement.

-Surprisingly for a $120K card, the Visa Infinite comes in standard plastic cardstock.
+Regardless of which Visa Infinite you choose, it comes in standard plastic cardstock.
 No reassuring metal clang here!

 How much must I earn to qualify for a Standard Chartered Visa Infinite?

 The Standard Chartered Visa Infinite has a S$150,000 p.a. income requirement, which is 25% higher than the usual S$120,000 you’d expect for cards in its weight class.
-It’s not clear how strictly Standard Chartered enforces this requirement, though I have heard anecdotal reports that they’ll let in anyone pulling at least S$80,000 per year.
+It’s not clear how strictly Standard Chartered enforces this requirement, though I have heard anecdotal reports that they’ll accept anyone earning at least S$80,000 per year.

-The income requirement is reduced to just S$30,000 p.a. if you’re a StanChart Priority Banking customer.
-This requires a minimum AUM of S$250,000.
+The income requirement is reduced to just S$30,000 p.a. if you’re a StanChart Priority Banking customer, which requires a minimum AUM of S$250,000.

 How much is the Standard Chartered Visa Infinite’s annual fee?